-One of the most famous examples of these moral conflicts is Oppenheimer’s invocation of lines from the Bhagavad Gita to describe the reaction to the Trinity Test:
+One of the most famous examples of Manhattan Project scientists’ moral conflicts is J. Robert Oppenheimer’s invocation of lines from the Bhagavad Gita to describe the reaction to the Trinity Test:

 “We knew the world would not be the same.
 A few people laughed, a few people cried, most people were silent.
 I remembered the line from the Hindu scripture the Bhagavad Gita.
 Vishnu is trying to persuade the prince that he should do his duty and, to impress him, takes on his multi-armed form and says ‘Now I am become Death, the destroyer of worlds.’
 I supposed we all felt that, one way or another.”

-Known to some as the “father” of the atomic bomb, Oppenheimer was a member of the Interim Committee’s Scientific Panel, a high-level committee providing recommendations on issues regarding nuclear technology, who wrote they saw “no acceptable alternative to direct military use” of the bomb.
-But Oppenheimer actually claimed he carried “no weight on [his] conscience” in regards to the nuclear bombings.
+While his words echo through history as a reminder of the devastation and consequences of nuclear weapons, Oppenheimer was far from a pacifist.
+Known to some as the “father” of the atomic bomb, he sat on the Scientific Panel of the Interim Committee, a high-level committee providing recommendations on issues regarding nuclear technology.
+In a report to the Committee, the panel wrote that they saw “no acceptable alternative to direct military use” of the bomb against Japan.
+And when it came to the nuclear bombings, Oppenheimer claimed to carry “no weight on [his] conscience.”
 In his view, scientists were separated from the issues over the military use of the bomb.
 Those problems were for governments, not scientists.

-This separation did not prevent Oppenheimer from understanding the true meaning of the bomb’s development.
+This separation did not shelter Oppenheimer from ethical struggles, nor prevent him from understanding the true meaning of the bomb’s development.
 Two years after Trinity, Oppenheimer told physicists the bomb “dramatized mercilessly the inhumanity and evil of modern war.”
 He went on to note “the physicists have known sin; and this is a knowledge they cannot lose.”

-After World War II, a number of scientists like Rotblat made a commitment to dedicate their work to preventing the spread of nuclear weapons and protecting against their use.
+After World War II, a number of scientists like Rotblat dedicated their work to preventing the spread of nuclear weapons and protecting against their use.
 Manhattan Project scientists went on to found the Federation of American Scientists and the Bulletin of the Atomic Scientists whose Doomsday Clock has become a notable marker for how close humanity is to destruction by our own hands.